Tsai-chia-hsiang/YOLO_LabelImg/readme.md

 # Format conversion

 - The staff track IDs must remain the same throughout the day.
-- since we only detect and track car ( single class ), the class ID is always 0 for each format
+- since we only detect and track cars ( single class ), the class ID is always 0 for each format

 The program ```convert_tid.py``` can convert CreateML notation to :